 As always, the festival is centered around the Mostly Mozart Festival Orchestra and cherished Renée and Robert Belfer Music Director Louis Langrée.
 Opening night will feature a special evening of Mozart’s opera music crafted by innovative director Netia Jones, and our closing is a not-to-be-missed revival of Mark Morris’s acclaimed Mozart Dances.
 In between, we feature esteemed guest conductors, concert stagings of Così fan tutte and Idomeneo, and beloved guests, including violinist Joshua Bell, pianist Richard Goode, and clarinetist Martin Fröst.
 The Emerson String Quartet and pianist Emanuel Ax come together for a pair of performances, and our Little Night Music series returns with pianists Paul Lewis and Inon Barnatan and harpsichordist Mahan Esfahani in his festival debut.

 The festival's artists-in-residence, the International Contemporary Ensemble, mark this anniversary with the ambitious 50 for 50 project, which will present 50 premieres across the campus.
 We also offer the world premiere of David Lang’s the public domain, an epic work in which professional and amateur singers can join the piece’s 1,000-voice choir.
 Pre-concert recitals, film, and talks round out the festival, including a number of special events presented in collaboration with the New York Public Library.

-This summer’s Festival promises to be a remarkable one.
-Join us for these quintessentially New York summer nights of celebration and music.
+Join us for these quintessentially New York summer nights as we honor memories of festivals past and the promise of Mozart forever.

 Ehrenkranz Artistic Director